ektrah/nsec/docs/api/nsec.cryptography.keyderivationalgorithm.md

 ### DeriveBytes(ReadOnlySpan<byte>, ReadOnlySpan<byte>, ReadOnlySpan<byte>, Span<byte>)

-Fills the specified span of bytes with bytes derived from a shared secret, using the specified salt and context information.
+Fills the specified span of bytes with bytes derived from some input keying material, using the specified salt and context information.

     public void DeriveBytes(